Skip to main content

 AGI limits and carryforward

 The IRS limits how much you can deduct each year.
-Standard taxpayers can deduct up to 50% of their adjusted gross income (AGI).
-Qualified farmers and ranchers (50%+ of gross income from farming) can deduct up to 100% of AGI.
+Standard taxpayers can deduct up to 50% of their contribution base (adjusted gross income computed without any net operating loss carryback).
+Qualified farmers and ranchers can deduct up to 100%, but only when both halves of the test are met: more than 50% of gross income from farming, and a contribution subject to a restriction that the property remain available for agricultural or livestock production, per IRC 170(b)(1)(E)(iv).
 Any unused deduction carries forward for up to 15 additional years, giving you 16 years total to absorb the full value.

 What you need for an accurate estimate